 Years

 Archival databases 20

-Discovery tool 3

 Furniture and other equipment 3-10

 K. Compensated Absences

 All MELSA employees earn flex leave at various rates.
 Compensated absences are accrued when earned in the government-wide financial statements, and as they mature in the governmental fund financial statements.